rob-1393/Demland-Scheduling/MySQL_DB/README.md

 1. Download the .sql file.
 2. Reformat the file contents (remove apostrophes/backquotes where applicable, such as in table creation table statements).
-3. Create a database to contextualize the creation statements.
+3. Create a database (to contextualize the creation statements).
-4. Run the script.
+4. Run the SQL.

+If you encounter problems using Windows, feel free to ask for help in the server.

 # Installation of necessary packages:
 `sudo apt update && sudo apt upgrade`